blueprintparadise/docker-opencv/Readme.md

 # About
-For running opencv / python in docker with access to video and display of the host computer (Ubuntu).
+Bleeding edge docker container for CPU only usagage.
+For running opencv / python in docker with access to web cam and display of the host computer (Ubuntu).
 Not tested on windows or Mac.
+### Current version: (May 2020 - the year of COVID19)
+* Python 3.8.2
+* Tensorflow 2.2.0
+* OpenCV 4.3.0
+* Numpy 1.18.4
+* scipy 1.4.1
+* Matplotlib 3.2.1

 # Setup
 1) Download the docker image on your PC
 ```
-docker pull randhawp/opencv-python:tag
+docker pull randhawp/opencv-python:latest
 ```
 2) Create a docker volume
 ```